7 Exceptional Famous Tourist Attractions in Brazil

 Iguazu Falls

 Iguazu lies within the border between Brazil and Argentina.
 These waterfalls divide the Iguazu River into two levels, Upper and Lower Iguazu.
 The Iguazu Falls range in height from 197 feet to 269 feet.
-The Iguazu Falls are more extensive than that of Niagara.
+The Iguazu Falls are more extensive than Niagara Falls.

 In the rainy season, water flows over Iguazu waterfalls at 450,000 cubic feet per second.
 On November 11, 2011, the Iguazu Falls became one of the seven new natural wonders in the world.
 Tourists can also see 2000 species of rainforest plants around Iguazu Falls.